Analog event horizons from magnetoelectric materials: Introduction

+Currently, developments in analog gravity have increasingly focused on nonlinear and structured optical media, where strong light-matter interactions and engineered material properties enable the realization of effective spacetime geometries \cite{belgiorno2010hawking,ornigotti2018analog,smolyaninov2010gravity,hendi2020metamaterials}.
+In parallel, advances in the science and technology of optical materials, including metamaterials \cite{lapine2014} and magnetoelectric media \cite{fiebig,rivera,schmid,Tabares}, have opened new avenues for the investigation of analog models within an electromagnetic framework.
+In this context, magnetoelectric materials are particularly appealing, as they combine electric and magnetic responses in a single medium and provide additional degrees of freedom to tailor the effective metric experienced by light .

-Recent advances in the science and technology of optical materials, which includes metamaterials \cite{lapine2014} and magnetoelectrics \cite{fiebig, rivera, schmid, Tabares}, have opened a new window to investigate analog models based on electromagnetism.
-In particular, in a magnetoelectric material, the polarization phenomenon can be induced by a magnetic field, and magnetization can be induced by an electric field, or both together.
-In this paper we investigate some aspects of analog models based on light propagation in material media, with particular interest in linear magnetoelectric media.
-The analysis is restricted to the regime of lossless and dispersionless systems, which consist of materials whose delay in their response to external electromagnetic perturbations is negligible.
-It is assumed that the total electromagnetic fields can be split in two contributions: a strong and slowly varying part, mainly responsible for activating the polarization and magnetization of the material, and a weak and rapidly varying field, which is the one that propagates in the medium.
-Analog models based on materials whose magnetoelectric coefficient is generally non-symmetric are thus constructed and effective geometries describing curved spacetimes are obtained.
-In particular, metrics with nonzero time-space components, $g_{0i}$, are obtained are investigated.
-Solutions presenting analog event horizons are also addressed.
+In this paper, we investigate analog models based on light propagation in magnetoelectric materials.
+The description is restricted to the regime of lossless and dispersionless systems, which consist of materials whose delay in their response to external electromagnetic perturbations is negligible.
+Furthermore, we conduct the analysis within the regime of geometrical optics, where it is assumed that the total electromagnetic fields can be split in two contributions: a strong and slowly varying part, mainly responsible for activating the polarization and magnetization of the material, and a weak and rapidly varying field, which is the one that propagates in the medium.
+An analog model based on materials whose magnetoelectric coefficient is antisymmetric is thus constructed, and the effective geometry is obtained.
+In particular, it is possible to show that one specific mode of propagation would experience a geometry presenting an analog event horizon.